 August is a wonderful month, with an abundance of flowers for your wedding or event oozing with fragrance and bursting with colour!
 We have a huge choice available from Snapdragons, Astrantia, Dahlias, Delphiniums, Chrysanthemums, Sunflowers, Hydrangeas and Larkspur are just some of the blooms you need to know about.
 August is most certainly peak wedding season and this is definitely worth keeping in mind when you’re planning your wedding flowers.

 Did you know?
 Gladioli is the August Flower – bringing luck to all births in August.
 Symbolically, the flower signifies remembrance, infatuation and strength of character.
-It’s name ‘gladiolus’ meaning ‘sword’ for its tall, sword shaped appearance.
+It’s named ‘gladiolus’ meaning ‘sword’ for its tall, sword-shaped appearance.

-Below we have a list of the flowers you can find during July.
+Below we have a list of the flowers in season in August:

 Achillea (Yarrow) – Very popular as a dried flower available in various colours.
 Ideal flower to suit a rustic, wild flower theme.

 Aconitum (Monkshood) – Tall spiky flowers, long lasting

 Agapanthus (African Lily) – Long lasting, large striking flowers in a blue tone.